Robert Fredrik von Kræmer

 Christopher Jacob Boström was born in Piteå and became a student in Uppsala in 1815.

-From 1842 to 1863 he was professor of practical philosophy in Uppsala and was Sweden's most influential philosopher during the 19th century.
-He constructed a metaphysical system with roots in German and Swedish idealism.
-Boström was a convincing lecturer and excelled in speeches.
+From 1842 to 1863, he was professor of practical philosophy in Uppsala and was Sweden's most influential philosopher in the 19th century.
+He built up a metaphysical system with roots in German and Swedish idealism.
+Boström was a persuasive lecturer and excelled in speeches.

-Boström's so-called rational idealism with its strong emphasis on the individual's duties in a moral and rational society came to exert a profound influence on mindsets in Sweden in the late half of the 19th century.
+Boström's so-called rational idealism, with its strong emphasis on the individual's duties in a moral and rational society, came to exert a profound influence on thinking in Sweden in the latter half of the 19th century.

-Boströmianism, named after its author, was the only original philosophical system that arose in Sweden in the 19th century and came through Boström's disciples to dominate Swedish university philosophy throughout the late 19th century.
+Boströmianism, named after its originator, was the only original philosophical system to emerge in Sweden in the 19th century and, through Boström's disciples, came to dominate Swedish university philosophy throughout the latter part of the 19th century.

 His disciples included Sigurd Ribbing, Yngve Sahlin and Axel Nyblaeus.
-Boström's niece is Ebba Boström, founder of the Samaritans home.
+Boström's niece is Ebba Boström, founder of the Samaritan Home.
 She is also buried in the Old Cemetery.

 Burial site: 0119-0995